 What is the adjusted gross income (AGI) and why is it important?

-The AGI is one’s income after adjustments or deductions, like for retirement plans.
+The AGI is one’s income after adjustments or deductions, (e.g., retirement plans).
 ADEA uses AGI to calculate FAP eligibility.

-AGI is indicated 1040 Tax Return Form on line 11.
-For example, if the reported AGI for an individual’s FAP application is $88,280 for a household of four people, the individual is eligible because it is below the ADEA Guidelines of $93,600 as indicated in the table below:
+AGI is indicated on Form 1040 Tax Return on line 11.
+For example, if the reported AGI for an individual’s FAP application is $88,280 for a household of four people, the individual is eligible because it is below the ADEA Guidelines of $96,450 as indicated in the table below:

 Persons in family/household